sentry-demos/android/README.md

 - Application Not Responding
 - Native Crashes from C++ native code

-This app has all configuration (e.g. gradle) set to include Sentry SDK and ANR and NDK (crash) events.
+This app has all configuration (e.g. gradle) set to include Sentry SDK and ANR (Application Not Responding) and NDK (crash) events.

 Sentry NDK libraries are used in addition to the Sentry SDK, for capturing errors and crashes in C++.